 Added by Hoop Coach on October 28, 2013 at 6:30pm — No Comments

-This is a fun competitive drill for players to work on fighting for a rebound.
-A player at the free throw line takes a shot, and the first players in each line compete for the rebound.
-The person who gets the rebound passes to the next person in their line, who in turn passes back to the shooter.
-Then the…Continue
+Competitive drill for working on rebounding tenacity.
+Line your team up like the diagram to the left.
+The player at the free throw line takes a shot.
+The first players in each line compete for the rebound.
+The person who gets the rebound passes to the next person in their line, who in turn…Continue

 Added by Hoop Coach on October 24, 2013 at 9:00am — No Comments

-1. Your players should make two lines: one on each baseline on opposite sides of the hoops.
+1. Players make two lines: one on each baseline on opposite sides of the hoops.

-2. The first player in each line takes the ball and goes all the way down the court to make a layup.
+2. The first player in each line dribbles the length of the court to make a layup.

-3. After making the layup, the player will get the ball and throw a long pass to the next player in line, who should be running down the court.
+3. After making the layup, the player rebounds the ball and throws a long outlet pass to the…Continue

 Here is an article I wrote several years ago on Selecting a High School Sports Team Captain.
 I have received a lot of positive feedback and decided to share it with others.